 Your contacts are people who have submitted information – usually their name and email address – to you.
 Usually, they’ve done this to receive something in return, like a free trial of your software or an ebook.
 Goals for this stage center around getting these people to become customers.

 Example: Drive $50K in additional AAR from existing contact list by end of year.

 Goals for customers

 This one’s obvious – your customers are people who’ve bought from you in the past.
-But your goals for customers can vary depending on your context and your business objectives.
+But your goals for customers can vary depending on your context, target market and your business objectives.
 Usually, they take one of three forms: Either you seek to increase customer retention, or to increase average spend, or to drive more referrals.